my diamond-shape logo; quite minimalisitic. Liam Collod

 • Config: the global site config used.

-• Shelf: the shelf object to generated the feed from
+• Shelf: the shelf object to generate the feed from

 The generated feed can be accessed at {shelf url}/{shelf name}.rss.xml.